The most affectionate creature in the world is a wet dog (Ambrose Bierce)

 Canberra dog swimming areas location map

 This area is so beautiful that I’ve been told to keep it a secret!
 Unfortunately I’ve known about it for over 30 years and it’s too good not to share.
-Yarramundi Reach is a small peninsula on Lake Burley Griffin that boasts mature stands of oaks, poplars and other exotic shady trees as well as vast expanses of grassland.
+Barrenjoey Peninsula on Lake Burley Griffin boasts mature stands of oaks, poplars and other exotic shady trees as well as vast expanses of grassland.
 The trees are so lovely that they’ve been incorporated into the National Arboretum.
 There are two good spots along the shore shallow enough for dogs to paddle if they aren’t keen on full immersion.
 The furthest spot provides the best access for less confident dogs and a perfect view of the Governor-General’s residence on the other side of the lake.
 It’s well worth exploring the dirt tracks that wander along the shore, under the shady trees and through the grassland.
 The peninsula is well-defined by wire fencing on each side so you can’t wander too far off track.

 Off leash status – The ACT Government recently updated this peninsula to an entirely dog off-leash area.